cortes-ciriano-lab/SComatic/README.md

 ## Other tools of interest

+## Estimate new beta-binomial parameters
+To estimate the beta-binomial parameters in a new set of samples, take a look at

 ### Panel of normals
 You can access the panel of normals description here [PON](/docs/pon.md) for more information.